 The bulk of their tunes are infectiously fun bubblegum-punk romps.
 But their feminist work shows in their actions and operations as a band more than anything.
 When Bandcamp held its 24-hour fundraiser to benefit the ACLU’s pro-immigrant and refugee work in the wake of President Trump’s Muslim ban, the Snaxxx were one of the many artists who donated 100% of their cut from digital album sales.
 At their album release show a few months later, they gave all ticket and merch proceeds to Planned Parenthood.
 The group’s activism hasn’t let up since, either: This month, in a stand of solidarity against white supremacy, 100% of all income from album purchases went directly to the NAACP.

 Jhoni Jackson is an Atlanta-born writer based in San Juan, Puerto Rico.
 She covers Latinx music and culture for Remezcla, runs a monthly queer party, and also organizes a recurring pop-up feminist bazaar.
 Until last year, she co-owned a mid-size venue; right now, she’s plotting a new venture.
-Follow her on Twitter for links to her stories or on Instagram for (mostly) pictures of her cats.
+Follow her on Twitter for links to her on Instagram for (mostly) pictures of her cats.